open62541/open62541/doc/firstSteps.rst

  * RelWithDebInfo: Will run mediocre optimization and include debugging symbols (-O2 -g)
  * MinSizeRel: Will run string optimziation and include no debugging info (-Os -DNBEBUG)

 **WARNING:** If you are generating namespaces (please read the following sections), the compiler will try to optimize a function with 32k lines of generated code.
 This will propably result in a compilation run of >60Minutes (79min; 8-Core AMD FX; 16GB RAM; 64Bit Linux).
-Please ping build type ``Debug`` if you intend to compile large namespaces.
+Please pick build type ``Debug`` if you intend to compile large namespaces.

 Conclusion
 ----------